Differentiable curve: Tangent vector

+However, then it is no longer applicable the interpretation in terms of the particle's velocity (with dimension of length per time).

-The unit tangent vector determines the orientation of the curve, or the forward direction, corresponding to the increasing values of the parameter.
-The unit tangent vector taken as a curve traces the spherical image of the original curve.
+The tangent direction determines the orientation of the curve, or the forward direction, corresponding to the increasing values of the parameter.
+The tangent direction taken as a curve traces the spherical image of the original curve.

 Normal vector or curvature vector

 A curve normal vector, sometimes called the curvature vector, indicates the deviance of the curve from being a straight line.